"Go upstairs, take off your makeup

 - Princess Cadence in some scenes of the season two finale.

 - The brief moment in "Sisterhood Social" where Rarity is standing the rain.
 Her mane dripping wet and she looks great.

 - Twilight sports a rugged bedhead in "Bridal Gossip" that looks pretty good, while her disheveled manecut in "It's About Time" (courtesy of misapplied dragon fire) makes her look badass.

-- In "Simple Ways", Trenderhoof falls for Applejack while she's working on the farm, seeing her as a Gaussian Girl and describing her as "beautiful" even when she's covered in mud and sweat.
+- In "Simple Ways", Trenderhoof falls for Applejack while she's working on the farm, seeing her through a Crush Filter and describing her as "beautiful" even when she's covered in mud and sweat.

 - Finn's mother in the 2-part fifth season premiere.